Make nonce optional in packet format v0.3 encoding

 getNonce()semantics, disable nonce generation during Interest encoding, but keep it in

 - Same as (2) but also disable nonce generation in

 Face.
 This means all Interests emitted by ndn-cxx will be nonce-less, unless explicitly added.

 - Do nothing, keeping the status quo of always generating a nonce during Interest encoding.
 This behavior is still compliant with the packet format spec.

 I have a slight preference for (1a) or (4).
 I think (2) would be sub-optimal as it may cause an extra encoding for the same packet.
 (1b) and (3) would move the burden of nonce generation (and therefore packet re-encoding) to NFD for all packets created by ndn-cxx applications.

 Irrespective of this decision, I think we should make sure NFD properly handles nonce-less Interests and add unit tests for this case if not already there.

-Updated by Alex Afanasyev 7 months ago
+Updated by Alex Afanasyev over 1 year ago

 My preference is (4).
 The intention of the spec change was to allow receiving nonce-less Interests and add nonce automatically, but this doesn't imply we should give NFD Interest without nonce from our library.
 Yes, NFD needs to ensure that nonce exists and add it when missing, but this should be more like an exceptional path, than a norm.